vmware-labs/multi-tenant-persistence-for-saas/docs/DOCUMENTATION.md

-    ErrNoUserContext     = ErrBaseDb.With("Permission denied because userInformation is missing") ErrUserNotAuthorized = ErrBaseDb.With("User is not authorized to access this API") ErrMissingInstanceId = ErrBaseDb.With("Instance ID is not configured in the context") )
+    ErrNoUserContext     = ErrBaseDb.With("Permission denied because userInformation is missing") ErrUserNotAuthorized = ErrBaseDb.With("User is not authorized to access this API") ErrMissingInstanceId = ErrBaseDb.With("Instance ID is not configured in the context")

+    ErrMarkingEnforcementFailed = ErrBaseDb.With("Failed to mark resource's enforcement status") ErrGettingRealizationStatus = ErrBaseDb.With("Failed to get resource's realization status") ErrResourceStillExists      = ErrBaseDb.With("Resource still exists") )
 ```